illumos/ipd/ipd/0021/README.md

 * We could finally make the x86 `pci_autoconfig` module actually common code, which would make it simpler to support a broader set of platforms.

+### Stability

+An important thing to emphasize is that the PCI PRD, or really any of the intended `<sys/plat/*.h>` headers are always intended to be private to illumos.
+This is impotant for a few reasons:

+1. We don't know the righ interfaces and what we need will change as we have more ports land.

+2. Unlike leaf device drivers which are able to be fairly isolated, this is not true of this part of the system.
+If someone has their own platform, that is going to be hard to maintain as a stable interface and would overly constrain us.

+Nothing in this IPD should be construed as suggesting that these will be stable, rather this is just a way to improve the situation for us and make it easier for us to maintain the system and support additional platforms.